-His admission of the truth came as a cornered animal.
-The color drained from his face, dark circles now shadowing his eyes.
+John’s admission of the truth came as a cornered animal.
+The color drained from his face, dark circles shadowing his eyes.
 He was a fugitive while the man in the suit was the one sent to retrieve him.
-A Collector.

-Standing at the center of the alley the man in the suit blocked John's only escape.
+Standing at the center of the alley the towering man blocked John's only escape.

 John turned to face the tower of a man in black.
 His hand still hiding beneath the flap of his jacket, grasping the knife's grip.
 His gaze moving from the man in the suit's unchanging expression to the little space between him, the wall and a possible getaway back the way he had come.